guilhermocc/guilhermocc/README.md

-## About me
+## About me 🧑‍💻
-22 years old software development engineer with 3 years of professional experience, currently studying golang and rust.
+- 22 years old software development engineer with 3 years of professional experience.

-Worked on several projects with financial and pricing domain, using ruby and kotlin.

-Currently working with open source projects that enable multiplayer features is mostly all games of Wildlife Studios, using golang.
+- Currently working with open source projects that enable multiplayer features is mostly all games of Wildlife Studios, the biggest mobile games company in latin america.
+Using a lot of golang and kubernetes
+- Worked on several projects with financial and pricing domain, using ruby and kotlin.

+### Things I'm currently studying
+- Functional programming (and purely functional languages)
+- Microservices patterns
+- Design patterns
+- Multiplayer games architecture
+- Domain driven design
+- Rust
+- Golang
+- Kubernetes

 ## Contribution Graph 🐍
 ![snake gif](https://github.com/GuilhermBrSp/GuilhermBrSp/blob/output/github-contribution-grid-snake.svg)